Oklahoma City Thunder (20-15, 14-4 home) vs. Milwaukee Bucks (18-15, 6-9 away)

 Make your Free throws

 Easier said than done for the Oklahoma City Thunder.
 Oklahoma City is the second worst free throw shooting team in the NBA.
 However, Milwaukee gives up the second most free throw shots per game in the NBA.
 So, if and when the Thunder get to the line, they’ll have to make their shots.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!